FabianFalck/personal_website/content/authors/admin/_index.md

 I studied Computer Science (MSc) at Imperial College London, and Engineering (BSc+MSc) at Karlsruhe Institute of Technology in Germany.
-During my degrees, I studied at and visited at Tsinghua University（清华大学) in Beijing, Shanghai Jiao Tong University (上海交通大学), the University of Oxford, Singapore Management University, and Carnegie Mellon University in the US.
+During my degrees, I studied at and visited Tsinghua University (清华大学) in Beijing, Shanghai Jiao Tong University (上海交通大学), the University of Oxford, Singapore Management University, and Carnegie Mellon University in the US.

 I play the guitar, enjoy singing and racket sports.